Do Best Western Rewards Points Expire? Do Best Western Rewards Points Expire?

 Bonus Points

-Best Western does not have a very developed rewards program with tons of opportunities to earn points.
+Best Western does not have a very developed rewards program with numerous opportunities to earn points.
 It is arguably quite limited by most standards.
-That being said, there are still a few options for you to boost your Best Western points balance.
+That being said, there are still a few options to boost your Best Western points balance.

-• Earn points for stays at Best Western hotels around the world.
+• Stay at Best Western hotels around the world.

-• Earn Points when you rent cars with a host of partners, including Sixt, National, Budget, and Avis!
+• Rent cars with multiple partners, including Sixt, National, Budget, and Avis.

-• Earn points when you shop for wine with Vinesse Wine Club or have flowers delivered with Teleflora.
+• Shop for wine with Vinesse Wine Club or have flowers delivered with Teleflora.

-In addition to the above, you can also earn Best Western points for everyday spending when you use the Best Western Rewards® Premium Mastercard®.
-Also, you can earn bonus Best Western Rewards points through promotions.
+Additionally, you can earn Best Western points on everyday spending when you use a co-branded Best Western credit card like the Best Western Rewards® Premium Mastercard® (no longer available to new applicants).
+Also, you can earn bonus points through Best Western promotions.

 Related: Pay With Points: A New Way to Use Your Best Western Rewards Points